metapolator/metapolator/CPS-interpolation-alternative.md

 ## The Crude Interpolation Implementation:

-What I described above should be enough to fule the Metapolator model of working with Masters and design spaces for a good amount of time.
+What I described above should be enough to fuel the Metapolator model of working with Masters and design spaces.
 Different implementations of MOM `*Master` and `StyleDict` will let us create even more new ways of exploring design spaces.